DeepLcom/deepl-mock/README.md

 ### Formality, tag-handling, formatting
 This mock server does not implement these features, however the API input parameters are validated.

+## Additional checks compared with the DeepL API

+### User-Agent

+This mock server rejects requests that do not include a non-empty `User-Agent` header, while the DeepL API accepts them.

+### Socket reconnections

+To check that clients use `Keep-Alive` correctly, this mock server detects when a new socket is used for an existing session and rejects these requests.
+Clients correctly using `Keep-Alive` should avoid these rejections.
+To disable this check, set the `mock-server-session-allow-reconnections` session header to non-zero.

 ## Issues
 If you experience problems using the library, or would like to request a new feature, please open an